Rev. Adam Rankin of Lexington, KY (1755-1827), revised: Psalmody & other controversies

 • his daughter Isobel.

-• and (5) two unnamed living daughters, each of whom was to receive one-fifth of Robert’s personal estate.
+• and two unnamed living daughters, each of whom was to receive one-fifth of Robert’s personal estate.

-Subsequent Guilford County records establish that George Rankin was still alive in 1795, when his father wrote his will.
+Subsequent Guilford County records establish that George Rankin was still alive in 1795, when his father Robert wrote his will and died.
 About three years after Robert died, George surveyed the land he and his Wilson nephews inherited.
 Robert’s will prescribed a detailed metes and bounds description for how his land on Buffalo Creek was to “be divided.”
 The document filed in the real property records expressly recites that the survey of the tract was required by the will of Robert Rankin, deceased, and by his executor.[23]
 Some two decades later, George Rankin made a gift of a portion of that tract to his own son – named Robert, of course.[24]

 So … who the heck was the Robert who died in 1795?

 Naturally, there were several Robert Rankins living in Guilford County in the late 18th century.
 We can eliminate anyone from the lines of John Rankin and Hannah Carson or William Rankin and Jean Chambers.
 Their sons named Robert (each couple had one) lived well past 1795.[25]
 The testator in 1795 was not Rev War Robert, son of George and Lydia Steele Rankin, because his pension file proves that he survived to the 19th century, dying in 1833.
-The only Robert Rankin in Guilford in 1795 who was old enough to have three grandsons, and who did notlive into the nineteenth century, was Robert Rankin, son of Old Robert and Rebecca.
+The only Robert Rankin in Guilford in 1795 who was old enough to have three grandsons, and who did not live into the nineteenth century, was Robert Rankin, son of Old Robert and Rebecca.

 And that is enough about one of the many Robert Rankins of Guilford County, North Carolina.